galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_xcms/tutorial.md

 >
 >    You can leave the other parameters with their default values.
 >
+>    > <comment-title> Output </comment-title>
+>    >
+>    > TBA
+>    {: .comment}
+>
 {: .hands_on}

 # Peak deconvolution

-The next step is deconvoluting the detected peaks in order to reconstruct the full spectra of the analysed compound.
-RAMClustR is used to group features based on correlations across samples in a hierarchy, focusing on consistency across samples.
+The next step is deconvoluting the detected peaks in order to reconstruct the full spectra of the analysed compound. {% tool [RAMClustR](toolshed.g2.bx.psu.edu/repos/recetox/ramclustr/ramclustr/1.2.4+galaxy2) %} is used to group features based on correlations across samples in a hierarchy, focusing on consistency across samples.
+While a feature typically is derived from a single compound, a spectrum of mass signals is more a more-accurate representation of the mass spectrometric signal for a given metabolite.
+RAMClustR uses a novel grouping method that operates in an unsupervised manner to group signals from MS data into spectra without relying on predictability of the in-source phenomenon.

 ## Sub-step with **RAMClustR**

-> <hands-on-title> Task description </hands-on-title>
+> <hands-on-title> Peak deconvolution </hands-on-title>
 >
 > 1. {% tool [RAMClustR](toolshed.g2.bx.psu.edu/repos/recetox/ramclustr/ramclustr/1.2.4+galaxy2) %} with the following parameters:
 >    - *"Choose input format:"*: `XCMS`